LucasPrieto30/LucasPrieto30/README.md

 - 👋 Hi, I’m @LucasPrieto30 and i study Computer Science in the Universidad Nacional de General Sarmiento.
+- 😃 I like coding and learning new things every day.
+- 🧐 Java - Python
 - 🌱 I’m currently learning PHP & MySql
 - 📫 How to reach me: lucasprieto30@gmail.com